optimove-tech/Optimove-SDK-Unity/unity-sdk/DEVELOPER_README_ANDROID.md

 This is only relevant for Optimove developers

 - The `AndroidPlugin` folder should be opened in Android Studio to work on the Android proxy classes.
-This project can be run on device and can receive push (need to add google-services.json to the app/ folder)
+This project can be run on device and can receive push (need to add google-services.json to the app/ folder).
+Project has 2 libs. `classes.jar` are unity classes missing UnityPlayerActivity.
+So, to extend the activity (for DDL) we add `UnityActivity.aar` with the copied UnityPlayerActivity.
 - The proxy is shipped in the SDK as an AAR, built with `./gradlew OptimoveUnityPlugin:assembleRelease`.
 Created file is `AndroidPlugin/OptimoveUnityPlugin/build/outputs/aar/OptimoveUnityPlugin.aar`
 - Copy the proxy AAR into `Assets/Plugins/Android`
 - We also ship gradle templates and AndroidManifest template with the Android plugin, see files in `Assets/Plugins/Android`